widkit/greetings/README.md

 ## Tips

-- You can save the daily images by uncommenting `save_images = True` at line 8.
+- You can save the daily images by uncommenting `save_images = True`.

-- You can change the value of `ascii-image-converter` in line 56 of `main.py`, which alters the output.
+- You can change the parameters of `ascii-image-converter` in `main.py`, which alters the output.
-  Here's the manual for `ascii-image-converter`:
+Manpage for `ascii-image-converter`:

 ```
   ascii-image-converter [image paths/urls or piped stdin] [flags]